-At Holywell C of E Primary School, we believe that the curriculum is a powerful tool that promotes 'a passion for learning' and willingness to explore and the time to have fun.
-We are proud to use the National Curriculum as a starting point for a wide and varied learning experience for our children.
-We enrich it by our strong ethos based on our 'Family Values'.
+At Holywell C of E Primary School, we believe that the curriculum is a powerful tool that promotes 'a passion for learning', a willingness to explore and the time to have fun.
+We use the National Curriculum as a starting point for a wide and varied learning experience for our children.
+We enrich it by our strong ethos based on our 'Christian Values'.
 We are committed to developing the whole child.
 Our children will have the opportunity to be creative, to be physically active and to be academically challenged.

 We are continually reviewing and improving the curriculum we offer to our children.
-The curriculum at Holywell C of E Primary School is evolving according to the needs of our children and to the aspirations of the staff and community.
+The curriculum at Holywell is evolving according to the needs of our children and to the aspirations of the staff and community.

-Through our focus on SMSC learning (Spiritual, Moral, Social and Cultural) and SEMH learning (Social, Emotional and Mental Health) through our PSHE lessons, ensures that our children understand themselves, their place in the world and how to make the world a better place.
+Our focus on SMSC learning (Spiritual, Moral, Social and Cultural) and SEMH learning (Social, Emotional and Mental Health) through our PSHE lessons, ensures that our children understand themselves, their place in the world and how to make the world a better place.
 We aim to build resilience in our children and encourage a Growth Mindset with the children.